Domestic Violence Program

 I’m just a regular person, and I believe regular people should take a stand against domestic violence.
 We need to add our voices in support of survivors.
 And so, I do.

-Tom Renkes, a DCVLP volunteer lawyer, on representing victims in court
+A DCVLP volunteer lawyer on representing victims in court

 DCVLP volunteers protect domestic violence survivors and their children by obtaining civil protection orders (or “stay-away” orders), as well as favorable custody and divorce orders, on their behalf.